bears in mythology and folklore

 Otso Bear Mythology: In Finnish mythology, Otso (also known as Karhu, Ohto, Kontio and Mesikämmen) is a bear, the sacred King of Animals and Leader of the Forest.

 In fact, the mighty Bear was the King of Animals for many Northern European cultures.
-It wasn’t until the Roman Conquest of the Northern cultures that the Bear was replaced by the African Lion as as the symbol of ruling royal families.
+It wasn’t until the Roman Conquest of the Northern nations that the Bear was replaced by the African Lion as the symbol of the powerful ruling royal families.

 Russia: In the Russian fairy tale “Morozko,” a villain punished with a bear’s head symbolizes societal ostracization, illustrating the bear’s role in teaching moral lessons.